lopspower/AutoScrollTextView/README.md

-Auto-Scroll-Text-View
+AutoScrollTextView
 =====================

-Android application - This example will show how to set auto scroll in text view in android.
+Sample Android application show how to set auto scroll in text view in android.

 Usage
 -----